relianceinfo-de/azure-mysql-compatibility-fixes/README.md

 - Revise SQL Queries:

+i.
 Define a primary key explicitly in the CREATE TABLE statement.

+ii.
 Remove any subsequent ALTER TABLE statements that attempt to add a primary key.

 - Drop Auto-Generated Columns:
 If a hidden column (like my_row_id) is already created, drop it before redefining the primary key.